 Best Prop.
 With a lot of costumes, props help complete the whole look and just add that extra detail, that makes it perfect.
 And this is exactly why there is a prize for best prop.

 Judges Favorite.
 Sometimes it’s the costume or the person, that just has something totally unique about them, but this might not fit into any of the other categories.
 Maybe there was a new and alternative technique used or the person had a special charm, just anything that makes the judges want to give this person a prize.
-This category is kind of a “joker”, where the judges themselves decide on what terms they want to give the prize.
+This category is kind of a “joker”, where the judges themselves decide on what terms they want to give the prize, if they choose to do so.